scalamolecule/molecule-old/README_pro.md

 ## STEP 6 - Create molecule samples (once)

-Run `moleculeTests.restore.RecreateTestDbs` in shared moleculeTests (main) to create sample databases.
-This is necessary before starting the peer server so that it can "see" the mbrainz-subset db.
+In the IDE, run `moleculeTests.restore.RecreateTestDbs` in jvm moleculeTests (main) to create sample databases for the Peer Server.

 ## STEP 7 - Start peer server